 What is the declarations page of an auto insurance policy?

-A car insurance policy declarations page is an easy reference page that outlines the policy limits, deductibles and coverage dates.
-It provides an overview of the policy in a single page.
+A car insurance policy declarations page is an easy reference that outlines policy limits, deductibles, coverage dates, and the covered vehicles and drivers.
+It provides an overview of the policy on a single page.
+In addition to the existing coverage, it also shows any additional coverage that you may have declined.
+You might hear an insurance agent refer to it as the "dec page" for short.

 “Think of the declarations page as a summary of the entire policy,” says Evan W. Walker, Esq. of California’s Law Office of Evan W. Walker.
 “Or think of it like a Cliff Notes version of the policy which is tailored to you and your cars.”